Suzanna-Linn/slua/docs/beta.md

 LLEvents:on("touch_start", myTouches)</code></pre>

-## Constants TRUE and FALSE don't exist
+### Constants TRUE and FALSE don't exist

 The LSL constants TRUE and FALSE that still existed in SLua Alpha are now undefined.
-- In SLua Alpha FALSE is evaluated as truthy.
+- In SLua Alpha FALSE is evaluated as truthy (because is 0).
-- In SLua Beta TRUE is evaluated as falsy.
+- In SLua Beta TRUE is evaluated as falsy (because is nil).

 Don't use them!